 Three years ago Dechert’s London office introduced the bold requirement that every lawyer at the firm was required to undertake at least 25 hours of pro bono a year.
 “And that is absolutely everyone, including the chairman, the chief executive and all of the firm’s practice group leaders”, explains Sean Geraghty, partner in Dechert’s corporate and securities group and a member of the London pro bono committee.

 Trainees get involved too.
 Sonali Sullivan-Mackenna is the second-year trainee representative on the London pro bono committee.
-Among her many responsibilities, Sonali is in charge of maintaining the trainee clinic rota, circulating pro bono-related materials to all fee earners and assisting the committee organise pro bono referrals.
+Among her many responsibilities, Sonali is in charge of maintaining the trainee clinic rota, circulating pro bono-related materials to all fee earners and assisting the committee in organising pro bono referrals.
 But being on the committee has also brought with it an unexpected benefit.
-“The committee is made up of people from different seniority levels and practice areas so it means that I meet other people at the firm who I may not have otherwise”.
+“The committee is made up of people from different seniority levels and practice areas so it means that I meet other people at the firm who I may not have otherwise”, explains Sonali.

 Unsurprisingly, there’s no shortage of people who are in need of Dechert’s expert pro bono skills, and for employment lawyer Charlie, pro bono opportunities are in abundance.
 “Whether it’s assisting with tribunal cases, handbooks, policies or contracts, there is always plenty of advice needed”.
 Likewise, corporate lawyer Sean, who recently assisted on the merging of two African charities, finds that his area of expertise is often in demand.
 “Both charities were trying to raise money to do largely the same thing and in an era where charities are facing increased challenges in terms of attracting funding, it makes sense to pool resources”, says Sean.
 “Corporate skills lend themselves quite well to the needs of pro bono clients.
 We do broadly the same types of work as for our fee-paying clients”.